regb/scabolic/NOTES.md

 A third alternative to use the tool is as a API for Scala programs.

--- renaming smt to dp
+##renaming smt to dp

+dp stands for decision procedure and seems more general and standard.